RyanFleck/Manuals/content/tools/phoenix.md

 ...what's `quote do`?

-**Aw shit -- we just got our first taste of metaprogramming.**
+**Holy crow -- *we just got our first taste of metaprogramming!***

 > Quote and Unquote: This guide aims to introduce the meta-programming techniques available in Elixir.
 The ability to represent an Elixir program by its own data structures is at the heart of meta-programming.
 > -- **[elixir-lang.org](https://elixir-lang.org/getting-started/meta/quote-and-unquote.html)**

 ...so I guess **use** must apply the quoted operations.
 Slick.